JaredWillets/Neural-Network-Module/README.md

 `network.getError()`

-### Features coming soon:
+### Still in development:

-- Q-Learning System
+- Finishing Rust Neural Network System
-- Easy Adversarial Networks
-- More multithreading optimization
-- Javascript version of RAMSaverNetwork
-- More documentation coming soon at http://docs.terminotech.com/Neural-Network-Module (does not work yet)
+- Remake RAMSaverNeuralNetwork system for much greater efficiency
+- Horizontal scaling options

 If you have any questions or suggestions and don't want to go through GitHub, you can reach me at willetsjared@gmail.com.